How to Kiss a Girl? Kissing Tips and Advice for Guys

 Spit anywhere besides the mouth is gross, and excessive saliva can make a kiss very sloppy and irritating but when you kiss, your mouth tends to make more of it so this can be a little tricky.

 If you notice that your mouth is filling up with spit and you've (gasp!) even drooled, take a second, pull back, and swallow.
-Not only will this help reduce the amount of spit you're honoring her with, but it's also a great moment to look deep into her eyes and smile.
+Not only will this help reduce the amount of spit in your mouth, but it's also a great moment to look deep into her eyes and smile.
 You'll look so sexy.

 Think of every kiss as savoring the most expensive meal in the world.
 Would you gobble it down as fast as you could or would you start by taking in the dish's look and smell, and then enjoying it bite by bite until the very last crumb?